railsuser2014/openobject-doc-book-en/6/6_16_Sales/6_16_Sales_packing.rst

 Each of these three products has a different price.
 The products ``Bottle of beer`` and ``Empty case of beer`` have a stock level that needs to be managed.
 The ``Case of 24 bottles of beer`` has no stock because, if you sell the product, OpenERP automatically moves the stock in two lines, one for the empty case and the other for the 24 individual bottles of beer.
-For more information on bills of material for sale, see chapter :ref:`ch-mnf`.
+For more information on bills of materials, see chapter :ref:`ch-mnf`.

 ..
 Copyright © Open Object Press.
 All rights reserved.